sbhbenjamin/tp/docs/UserGuide.md

 ### 5.2 Index

-Harmonia uses Indexes to help you address a task easily.
+Harmonia uses indexes to help you address a task easily.
 An `Index` refers to the numbering of an item in a list, as shown in the displayed task list.<br>

 For example,  in a list of tasks:<br>
 1. Do homework<br>